flumedb/flumedb/README.md

 This makes a star shaped pipeline - or rather, there is a pipeline from the log to each view, but the log is part of every pipeline.

-The Log compromises the main storage, messages can be appended, a view can materialize data from the view (denormalized), or they can point back to that data (normalized), as long as the views are generated purely from the data, so that they can be rebuilt exactly the same.

-Because we are using streams, views can be async.
-In my previous work, [level-sublevel](https://github.com/dominictarr/level-sublevel), this was not the case.
-There where some simple things, such as maintaining a count or sum of all records, that where basically impossible with sublevel, but are easy with _flume_.
+The Log compromises the main storage, and provides durability.
+Views stream that data and build up their own model.
+They can point back to the main storage (normalized) or materialize it (denormalized).
+The views can use a structure optimized for the queries they provide, instead of durability, because the can rebuild from the main log.

+In my previous modular database design, [level-sublevel](https://github.com/dominictarr/level-sublevel) indexes had to be written atomically with the data.
+This was okay for map style indexes, but made simple aggregations such as a count of all records difficult.
+Worse, rebuilding the indexes needed a batch migration between two versions of the database.
+This made developing interesting applications on level-sublevel quite difficult (such as [secure-scuttlebutt](https://scuttlebutt.nz))

+In flume, each view remembers a version number, and if the version number changes, it just rebuilds the view.
+This means view code can be easily updated, or new views added.
+It just rebuilds the view on startup. (though, this may take a few minutes on larger data)

 The trick is that each view exposes a observable, flumeview.since, this _represents_ it's current state - the sequence number the view is up to.
 An observable is like an event meets a value. it's an changing value that you can observe.
 Events, promises, or streams are similar, but not quite the right choice here.

-Data goes into the log, then is streamed to the view, view updates may be async, which means when your log write succeeds the view _might not be consistent yet_.
-So, when a read is performed on a view, flume will wait until that view is up to date with the main log at the time you called the view read, _then_ pass the read to the view.

-This means you can append to the log, and then in the callback, read a view, and you'll be able to read your writes in the view!
+Note, views are async.
+The main log my callback before the view is fully up to date, but if a read is made to a as yes unsynced view, it just waits for the view building to complete.
+This may make the call take longer (applications should show a progress bar for reindexing) but most of the application code can just assume that indexes are always up to date, because if you get a callback from an append to the log, a subsequent view read will return data consistent with that.

 This gives us the freedom to have async views, which gives us the freedom to have many different sorts of views!